yarikroterdamskiygmailcom/angular_landing/README.md

 for stripe you can use test card number 4242 4242 4242 4242

-7. Also, add tariff plans to the base you can do it wia posment http://API_URL/matches/tariff/create
+7. Also, add tariff plans to the base you can do it wia postment http://API_URL/matches/tariff/create

 8.  npm run dev